osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 11-directories

 This script counts the number of directories and subdirectories in the current directory, excluding the current and parent directories.

+# 12-newest_files

+This script displays the 10 newest files in the current directory, sorted from the newest to the oldest.